kaseadoun/COMP2068JSFrameworks/ASSIGNMENT01/README.md

 ## External Technologies

-Used Font Awesome for some of the icons.
+- Font Awesome for some of the icons.
+- Bootstrap for some of the styles.